811th Hospital Center Culminating Training Exercise

-Sgt.
-1st Class Hiram Hedri, a medical laboratory specialist observer coach/ trainer for 120th Infantry Brigade, looks over Staff Sgt.
-Clancey Sweeney, a medical laboratory specialist for 811th Hospital Center, orders of test for patients April 16, at Fort McCoy, Wis.
+Staff Sgt Marshal Barnes, a supply noncommissioned officer observer coach/ trainer for 120th Infantry Brigade, talks to a supply noncommissioned officer about supply practices for a hospital April 16, at Fort McCoy, Wis.
 811th Hospital Center conduct their culminating training exercise at Fort McCoy in preparation for their upcoming deployment.
 (U.S. Army Photo by Sgt.
 Ryan Tatum)

 |Date Taken: